RAGBRAI XLIX registration is now open!

 (32 replies, 29 voices)

-Started 3 years, 1 month ago by jpclark7Latest reply from schutte65 3 years ago
+Started 3 years, 10 months ago by AnonymousLatest reply from schutte65 3 years, 9 months ago

 Headwind.
 Absolutely HATE headwind. >:(